-Newton King are delighted to offer to the market this centrally located 2 Bedroom ground floor retirement apartment offered to the market in excellent decorative order.
+Newton King are delighted to offer to the market this centrally located 2 Bedroom First floor retirement apartment offered to the market in excellent decorative order.

 The property offers spacious living with a good sized living room and separate kitchen, two double bedrooms and a modern fitted shower room, there is ample storage.
 There are well maintained communal grounds and gardens as well as bookable guest accommodation.